MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 Many organizations have existing policies and device management infrastructure that's only being "maintained".
 For example, you might have 20-year-old group policies, and don't know what they do.
 When considering a move to the cloud, instead of looking at what you've always done, determine the goal.

 With these goals in mind, create a baseline of your policies.
-If you have multiple device management solutions, now might be the time to consolidate to a single mobile device management solution.
+If you have multiple device management solutions, now might be the time to use a single mobile device management solution.

 **Task**: Start looking at tasks that you run on-premises, and could move to the cloud.
 Remember, instead of looking at what you've always done, determine the goal.
 Some considerations: